 - In a large frying pan, add the onions and fry over a medium heat for 2 minutes.
 Add the garlic and rosemary and continue to fry for an additional 2 minutes, stirring constantly to stop anything burning.

 - Add the mince and fry until browned, again stirring constantly.

-- Add the beef stock, blended tomatoes, worcester sauce and tomato puree.
+- Add the beef stock, chopped tomatoes, worcestershire sauce and tomato puree.
 Bring to the boil, and reduce to simmer for 20 – 25 minutes, stirring constantly.
-Or until the sauce thickens and little remains.
+Or until the sauce thickens.

 Drain the potatoes, and mash them as you usually would.
-I use milk, and like to add a handful of grated cheese in at this stage.
-Set to one side.
+We use both milk & butter, and like to throw in a handful of grated cheese.
+Don’t forget to season with salt & pepper!

 - Divide the meat filling between 4 small sized takeaway containers, top each with a nice helping of the mashed potato.
 If you’re freezing you can go ahead and stick the lids on, they can be frozen once they cool down.

 - When it comes to cooking them, sprinkle some grated cheese on top and bake in the oven for 25 – 30 minutes at 200C.